-ROPA preparation steps, record of processing activities steps
+Steps to Performing a ROPA, ROPA preparation steps, record of processing activities steps, DPO Solutions NY

 Who Needs to Maintain ROPA’s / PII Data Records?

-These records have a two-fold use in that record managers (data controllers) have an accurate picture of who, where and why these records exists and secondly, to satisfy regulators that your following data processing rules.
+These personal data records have a two-fold use in that record custodians (data controllers) have an accurate picture of who, where and why these records exists.
+Secondly, keeping accurate and complete documentation helps satisfy regulators that you are following data processing rules.

-Particularly, regulators want assurance that data subjects / state residents have consented to companies using and sharing their data with full transparency.
+On this point, regulators want assurance that data subjects (e.g. customers) have consented to companies using and sharing their data with full transparency.

 Know What to Expect with ROPA Creation!

 There are several different versions of records management templates.
-GDPR refers to them as ROPA’s (Record of Processing Activities) while other laws mention personal data asset registers or inventory.
+GDPR refers to them as ROPA’s (Record of Processing Activities) while other laws mention personal data asset registers.
 Many of the publicly published templates are spreadsheet based with alot of columns to fill out.
 These columns map to data protection principles such as purpose of processing, legal bases for processing, retention, security safeguards etc.

-They will expect you to have done extensive mapping of where data is stored and processed internally and with data processors like SalesForce & ADP.
-Each type of record could contain up to 40 data points when you factor in linked documentation in complex environments which we’ve found to be quite consuming.
+Regulators will expect you to have done extensive mapping of where data is stored and processed internally.
+This can get quite complex with some data processors such as SalesForce & ADP.
+Where you might see up to 40 data points associated with each personal data record.
 Therefore we find it quite useful to do a ROPA Pre-Assessment like the one below before beginning the heavy lifting so your better prepared.

 ROPA 10 Point Pre-Assessment